diku-dk/futhark/docs/language-reference.rst

 A *typed hole*, usable as a placeholder expression.
 The type checker will infer any necessary type for this expression.
 This can sometimes result in an ambiguous type, which can be resolved using a type ascription.
-A program with a hole in it will type check, but cannot be compiled.
+Evaluating a typed hole results in a run-time error.

 ``(e1, e2, ..., eN)``
 .....................